 Back

-Each skill is a directory with a SKILL.md (under 500 lines) and a references/ folder with deep-dive files on specific topics.
-The format follows the agentskills.io specification from Callstack's open-source project.
+Each skill is a directory with a SKILL.md (under 500 lines) and a references/ folder for deep-dive content.
+The format follows the agentskills.io specification — compatible with Claude Code, OpenAI Codex, and any agent runtime that reads markdown.

 skills/